-Club La Santa started as a dream to create the the world's best paradise for active people.
-Most sports are included in the price, so you can enjoy the facilities, group classes and entertainment for free.
+Club La Santa started as a dream to create the world's best paradise for active people.
+Most sports are included in the price so that you can enjoy the facilities, group classes and entertainment for free.
 Everyone is welcome at Club La Santa, regardless of level or ambition.
 With so many activities on offer, it is a unique experience that you and your family will never forget.

 Many athletes from different countries choose to have their training camps at Club La Santa due to the variety of excellent sports facilities and the year-round near-perfect climate.

 We want to provide the best active holiday experience in the world, built around sport, a healthy and active lifestyle and social activities.

 Club La Santa is located northwest of Lanzarote.
 Lanzarote is located 130 km from the coast of Africa, and it is one of the Canary Islands.
 It's a small island with clear water, sun and warmth all year round.
 Lanzarote's spiritual and cultural father, the architect César Manrique, took the initiative many years ago to preserve Lanzarote's unique character.
 The result is that although Lanzarote is a relatively small island that survives mainly on tourism, it remains unspoilt and natural.
 Around 290 years ago, a thunderous eruption sent out rivers of lava which covered much of the island.
 In "Montanas del Fuego" (the Fire Mountains), you can still see today how it must have looked just as the lava solidified.
 A wild and rugged landscape that at first glance is black but slowly takes on other colours, including yellow, red and green, depending on the metals and minerals hiding in the ground.